 If you suspect the sun and its UV rays are causing skin dryness and irritation, limit your sun exposure to a minimum, especially during summer and between 10 am and 4 pm.

 If this isn't an option, you'll need a sun protection factor.
-Wear a cap and put on a broad-spectrum sunscreen (ideally SPF 50) before leaving the house.
+Wear a cap and apply broad-spectrum sunscreen (ideally SPF 50) before leaving the house.
 This will go a long way in relieving dry skin.

-Sudden changes in temperature can also cause havoc on your skin.
-Excessive cold can make your skin dry and cause damage, while heat can make you more prone to sweating.
+Sudden temperature changes can also cause havoc on your skin.
+Excessive cold and dry winter air can cause damage, while heat can make you more prone to sweating.
 This results in dry skin after the sweat evaporates.
 Airplane air can be a trigger for some people because of the low humidity inside the plane.

-Although there's nothing you can do about it, try giving your skin some extra love during these periods.
+Although there's nothing you can do about the weather, try giving your skin's protective barrier some extra love during these periods.
 Soothe dry skin by applying a hydrating mask or treating yourself with a nice serum.
 You could also try an over-the-counter cream or ointment recommended by your healthcare provider.

 And make sure to wear gloves to keep your hands from becoming sore and cracked.

 Water isn't created equally.
-If you've ever observed the changes tap water makes to your skin and hair, you've probably noticed that your reactions to tap water differ according to the place you're at.
+If you've ever observed the changes tap water makes to your skin and hair, you've probably noticed that your reactions differ according to the place you're at.

 Hard water (water with high mineral content) can make your skin more sensitive.
 This can cause changes in texture after you're done with your skincare routine or right after you get out of the shower.